-De escription of the change Restrictions To do list Rescheduling project activities and/or output(s) delivery - Changes do not have a considerable impact on the project outputs and their delivery schedule.
-Example: in the Application Form project planned to organize two seminars in the first reporting period.
-Due to x reasons organization of the second seminar is moved to the second reporting period. - Communicate deviations via the Partner Report and provide summarized information on all deviations in the project via Project Report.
-2. Changes in costs between planned cost items within one CC Quality of related outputs and results must not be decreased.
-Budget changes can be applied within CC4, CC5 and CC6.
+Description of the change Restrictions To do list 1.
+Rescheduling project activities and/or output(s) delivery - Changes do not have a considerable impact on the project outputs and their delivery schedule. - Communicate device the Partner Responded in the Partner Resp 2.
+Changes in costs: -reallocation of costs between planned cost items within one CC (CC4, CC5 and CC6), -technical adjustments to cost items resulting from deviations.
+Quality of related outputs and results must not be decreased.
+Technical adjustments to cost items include renaming cost items, updating comments, and adding, removing cost item, etc. based on the deviations outlined in table No. 7.
 Total sums of CCs must not be exceeded.
-Example: under CC4 costs for planned translation services are higher than expected, but savings for room rent for seminars are available, etc. - Communicate deviations via the Partner Report and provide summarized information on all deviations in the project via the Project Report.
-3. Minor adjustments in building/technical documentation for investments planned under CC6, which do not affect the information provided in the project work plan Information in the project Application Form is not affected and the description of the respective activity, deliverable and its target value is not changed.
-Such changes must be made before the procurement procedure (if applicable).
-If changes occur during the implementation of the procurement contract the terms of the procurement contract the terms of the procurement regulations should be followed.
-Example: during renovation works materials for floor covering need to be changed from laminate to wooden tiles.
-Harmonize changes with the JS in advance (before change happens) by email.
-Receive the JS harmonization via email.
-Communicate changes via the Partner Report and attach the JS email on harmonized deviations.
-Also, provide summarized information on all deviations in the project via the Project Report.
-In case technical documentation for planned (re)construction works is changed, LP/PP is responsible for the creation, approval and submission of technical documentation in line with national legal acts.
+Example: under CC4 costs for planned translation services are higher than expected, but savings for room rent for seminars are available, etc. - Communicate deviations via the Partner Report and provide summarised information on all deviations in the project via the Project Report.
+3. Minor adjustments to the building/technical documentation for investments planned under CC6, that do not significantly affect the information provided in the project work plan The information in the project Application Form is not significantly affected (e.g., minor changes to working methods, materials, or other elements that have only a slight impact on the project work plan).
+It is recommended to make such changes before the procurement procedure (if applicable).
+If changes occur during the implementation of the procurement contract the terms of the procurement contract the public Harmonize changes with the JS in advance (before change happens) by email.
+Receive the JS harmonization via email and attach it to JEMS Shared folder.
+Communicate changes via the Partner Report.
+Also, provide summarised information on all deviations in the project via the Project Report.
+In case technical documentation for planned (re)construction works is